-Thursday’s ‘Bold And The Beautiful’ Spoilers: Liam Confesses & Breaks Hope’s Heart
+Thursday's 'Bold And The Beautiful' Spoilers: Liam Confesses & Breaks Hope's Heart

 It was only at the hospital that he learned that Thomas had actually been kissing the mannequin.
 He felt so ashamed when he realized that he had cheated on his faithful wife.

-However, that’s not the only news that Liam must tell Hope.
-Steffy’s pregnant, and he may be the father of her baby too.
+However, that's not the only news that Liam must tell Hope.
+Steffy's pregnant, and he may also be the father of her baby.